gleam-lang/website/cheatsheets/gleam-for-php-users.md

 - PHP mixes imperative, Java-style object-orientation and functional code styles.
 Gleam offers only functional code style, though it appears imperative and reads easy via pipes.
-- In Gleam, data structure are never mutated but always updated into a new structure.
-This allows processes that fail to simply restart as there are no mutated objectes that can be in an invalid state and take the whole application down (such as in Go, Ruby or PHP).
+- In Gleam, data structures are never mutated but always updated into new structures.
+This allows processes that fail to simply restart as there are no mutated objects that can be in an invalid state and take the whole application down (such as in Go, Ruby or PHP).
 - Gleam offers syntax to make it easy to extract data out of custom types and update data into new copies of custom types without ever mutating variables.